DrAlbertCruz/CMPS-356-Lab-1/README.md

 > false.

 We know for a fact that ‘a’ is an ‘orange’, so it can’t be true according to our rule.
 A non-ground query is a query invocation with a variable in it.
 Recall that variables start with an uppercase letter.

+> ?- full(Y).

+gprolog should respond with the following result:

+Y = albert